blakenolanbrown/everfor/replit.md

 ## Overview

 EVERfor is a professional family legacy video preservation platform that connects families with videography services to capture and preserve precious family stories before they're lost forever.
 The application is built as a modern single-page web application with a focus on emotional storytelling and premium service offerings.
+Services are offered in three tiers: Essential ($5K), Signature ($10K), and Eternal ($20K).

 ## User Preferences